mattermost/docs/source/configure/calls-deployment.rst

 .. include:: ./calls-rtcd-ent-only.rst
   :start-after: :nosearch:

 The Calls plugin has a built-in `Selective Forwarding Unit (SFU) <https://bloggeek.me/webrtcglossary/sfu/>`__ to route audio and screensharing data.
-But this SFU functionality can be split from the Calls plugin and hosted on its own, e.g., on its own node in a `kubernetes deployment <#kubernetes-deployments>`__, its own dedicated server `alongside Mattermost instances <#rtcd-in-ha>`__` in a cloud provider, etc.
+But this SFU functionality can be split from the Calls plugin and hosted on its own, e.g., on its own node in a `kubernetes deployment <#kubernetes-deployments>`__, or its own dedicated server `alongside Mattermost instances <#modes-of-operation>`__ in a cloud service or on-prem.

-But it helps to know when and why one would want to use ``rtcd`` as it's own service.
+It helps to understand when and why your organization would want to use ``rtcd``.

 First of all, ``rtcd`` is a standalone service, which adds operational complexity.
 For many small instances of Mattermost there is no need to use ``rtcd``.
 Instead, use the Calls plugin until performance or reliability becomes an issue.